Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Literature review

 According to matching cardinality constraints, two-sided matching problems are typically categorized into three types: one-to-one, many-to-one (also called one-to-many), and many-to-many matching \citep{gale1962college, roth1984stability, echenique2006theory}.
 Our study focuses on a specific one-to-one matching, where each demand-side participant can be recommended to multiple supply-side participants, each supply-side participant can be recommended to at most one demand-side participant, corresponding to a many-to-one recommendation, and the final matching is one-to-one.
 For a comprehensive overview of TSMPs, we refer the reader to \citet{roth1992two} and \citet{abraham2003algorithmics}.
 Below, we will mainly focus on reviewing TSMPs related to our research that deal with heterogeneity and uncertainty on both sides.

 The existing research primarily focuses on the sequential matching decisions without rejections \citep{ashlagi2019matching,baccara2020optimal,hu2022dynamic,kerimov2024dynamic,kerimov2025optimality} or matching with preference uncertainties \citep{aziz2022stable,stokkink2025optimal}.
-A few recent papers have looked into the uncertainty of agent abandonment/rejections and incorporated it into matching optimization.
-For example, \citet{hou2025reinforced} address matching instability in crowdsourced delivery caused by stochastic driver acceptance behavior and propose a reinforced stable matching mechanism, which uses the Gale-Shapley algorithm to find an initial stable match, and then employs a stochastic linear programming model to determine an optimal compensation to incentivize drivers. \citet{wang2025order}’s study is most closely related to ours as they analyze cancellation behavior following customer–driver recommendations in ride-sourcing markets and maximize platform revenue under different pricing schemes.
+Related to our setting, recent studies on two-sided assortment optimization consider platforms that influence matching outcomes through recommendation sets under decentralized choice on both sides \citep{ashlagi2022assortment,aouad2023online}.
+In particular, \citet{ashlagi2022assortment} study a two-sided sequential assortment model with Multinomial Logit (MNL)-type customer and supplier choices, where the platform optimizes the menu profile to maximize expected matches, whereas \citet{aouad2023online} analyze online assortment policies under dynamic arrivals and supplier-side MNL and Nested Logit models.
+However, these papers focus on menu design and online assortment policies rather than explicit recommend-to-match optimization with stochastic supplier acceptance and a subsequent platform-controlled commitment stage.
+A few recent papers have looked more directly into the uncertainty of agent abandonment/rejections and incorporated it into matching optimization.
+For example, \citet{hou2025reinforced} address matching instability in crowdsourced delivery caused by stochastic driver acceptance behavior and propose a reinforced stable matching mechanism, which uses the Gale-Shapley algorithm to find an initial stable match, and then employs a stochastic linear program model to determine an optimal compensation to incentivize drivers. \citet{wang2025order}’s study is most closely related to ours as they analyze cancellation behavior following customer–driver recommendations in ride-sourcing markets and maximize platform revenue under different pricing schemes.
 Nevertheless, their model restricts each demand to be recommended to at most one supply at the recommendation stage, which could result in a lower matching success rate than what is achievable under our schemes.